Last updated on July 27, 2024

 The Mana Base

-Most of your spells (32%) are green.
-21% are red, 20% are white, and blue and black are 15% each (the percentages don’t add up to 100% since I’m not counting multicolor cards).
-You’d think you’d want to match this spread exactly with your land distribution but I’ve found that's not optimal.
+Most of your spells are green.
+Another good chunk are red or white, and then blue and black are the smallest portions.
+Youโd think youโd want to match this spread exactly with your land distribution but Iโve found that's not optimal.

-Instead you favor green way more than the others since so many of your early-game plays will be green spells.
-Your final count of green mana sources come to 47% of your total mana, with 16 of your 34 lands producing green mana.
-The rest of the lands are split about evenly since this deck is most concerned with green.
+Instead, favor green way more than the others since so many of your early-game plays are green spells.
+Your final count of green mana should match the percentage of your green-producing lands.
+The rest of the lands are split about evenly since this deck is most concerned with green to unlock the other colors.

 The Strategy

-This deck is looking to assemble its infinite damage combo or just beat your opponents to dust with an army of suped-up slivers.
+This deck looks to either assemble its infinite damage combo or beat your opponents to dust with an army of suped-up slivers.

-It’s really important that you ramp and set up your mana base in the early turns.
-I try to keep any opening hand that has a Manaweft Sliver and a way to cast it.
-Keeping a hand with multiple combo pieces is also recommended since you’ll typically only be able to Shared Summons once and Homing Sliver quickly becomes a target.
+Itโs really important that you ramp and set up your mana base in the early turns.
+I try to keep any opening hand that has a Gemhide Sliver or Manaweft Sliver and a way to cast it.
+Keeping a hand with multiple combo pieces is also recommended since youโll typically only be able to Shared Summons once and Homing Sliver quickly becomes a target.

-Midgame should see your board becoming a sizable threat.
-You want to cast The First Sliver as soon as possible and try to cast an extra sliver that turn if you’re able.
-While four or five slivers won’t be a game-ending board state, seven or eight can be.
+Midgame should see your board become a sizable threat.
+You want to cast The First Sliver as soon as possible and try to cast an extra sliver that turn.
+While four or five slivers wonโt be a game-ending board state, seven or eight can be.

 Combos and Interactions